-The question arises: do Hunter Biden’s financials point to non-gray-area wrongdoing by himself or Daddy Joe?
-Do his records indicate bribery-once-removed, with the “once-removed” removed?
+The question arises: do Hunter Biden’s financial records point to non-gray-area wrongdoing by himself or Daddy Joe?
+Does his financial paper trail indicate bribery-once-removed, with the “once-removed” removed?

 If so, Hunter Biden finds himself in a rare pickle.
 If he omits select information from the court to avoid implicating himself or his father, he’s defrauding the court.
 Upon finding out–and Baby Momma’s attorney would make it his business to find out–the court could become very disappointed and make Hunter Biden sit in the corner … of a cell.

 Then the FBI, IRS, and their experts in financial proctology would start to hold meetings with Hunter Biden and his representatives.
 Subpoenas would be delivered.
-Tears would flow.
 At that point, even the New York Times and CNN would have to take off the blinders and report on the investigation.